Bleach bottle and warning label illustrating the dangers of inhaling bleach fumes indoors

 No, never mix bleach and vinegar.
 Mixing bleach and vinegar creates chlorine gas, which is highly toxic if inhaled.
 Even small amounts of chlorine gas can irritate lungs and airways.

-Can inhaling bleach kill you?
+Can Inhaling Clorox Fumes kill you?

 What does inhaling bleach do to lungs?